mohammadreza-zr/react-light-tour/Readme.md

 ## Props

-The `NestedCheckbox` component accepts the following props:
+The `react-light-tour` component accepts the following props:

 - `isRun`: Flag to start or stop the tour.
 - `steps`: Array of steps for the tour.